 Nissen Huts were designed in 1916 for the army.
 They were used in both World Wars and then widely adapted for other uses.

-The Museum acquired the Nissen Hut in 1984 to house two large anchors and capstan that had been recovered from the 1912 shipwreck GW Wolff.

-The hut was dismantled at Summer Camp and put into storage while these artefacts underwent several years of conservation.
+The Museum acquired the Nissen Hut in 1984 to house two large anchors and a capstan that had been recovered from the 1912 GW Wolff shipwreck.
+It was dismantled and put into storage while these artefacts underwent several years of conservation.

 Finally a concrete slab was laid at the Museum, the exhibits were placed on it, and the hut was re-erected around them.
 Timber lining and insulation were added later.